Iran’s new supreme leader is nowhere to be seen. That might be helping the regime to survive

 “We’re dealing with different people than anybody’s dealt with before,” he said last month.

+Still, a second round of talks scheduled for Wednesday in Pakistan broke down after Iranian negotiators failed to appear.
+Trump attributed the collapse to Iran’s government being “seriously fractured” and extended a two week ceasefire to allow Iranian leaders time to formulate a “unified proposal.”

-Iran’s opaque political system makes finding answers all the more difficult.
+Iran’s opaque political system make finding out just how fragmented its leadership is all the more difficult.
 But the longer Khamenei stays out of the public eye, the louder the questions will become.

+Over the past week, public messaging from Iran has consistently indicated that its negotiators would not attend talks in Islamabad while the US naval blockade remains in place.
+Moreover, the political leadership currently governing Iran and guiding negotiations has consistently amplified unity with the Iranian military’s strategic objectives in attempts to dispel reports of fractures.

+One Iranian state-affiliated outlet went so far as to dismiss rumors of internal rifts as “delusions” peddled by Western officials and media.

-One survivor of the US-Israeli purge of Iran’s political and military leadership was Mohammad Bagher Ghalibaf, the country’s long-serving parliament speaker, who led the first round of negotiations with the US in Islamabad.
+The regime has elevated one survivor after the US-Israeli purge of Iran’s political and military leadership to embody unity.
+Mohammad Bagher Ghalibaf, the country’s long-serving parliament speaker, has led the first round of negotiations with the US in Islamabad and is now viewed as one of the main figures representing the Islamic Republic.

 The former Islamic Revolutionary Guard Corps commander – who was involved in crushing pro-reform student protests – has emerged as one of Iran’s few politicians capable of dealing with both suit-wearing diplomats and soldiers in battle fatigues.